jfrog/jfrog-cli/README.md

   Once the tests are completed, the content of these repositories will be deleted.

 #### Build tools tests
-* `M2_HOME` environment variable should be set to the local maven installation path.
+* The *M2_HOME* environment variable should be set to the local maven installation path.
-* `gradle` executable should exist in the execution path.
+* The *gradle* executable path should be included as part of the *PATH* environment variable.
-* `java` executable should exist in the execution path.
-To use different `Java` version, set `JAVA_HOME` environment variable.
+* The *java* executable be included as part of the *PATH* environment variable.
+Alternatively, set the *JAVA_HOME* environment variable.

 To run build tools tests execute the following command:
 ````